Table Of Contents

 Parametric Types

-Another often used way of customization is parametric types, that is, the type of a submodule (or a channel) may be specified as a string parameter.
+Another often-used way of customization is parametric types, where the type of a submodule (or a channel) may be specified as a string parameter.
 Almost all submodules in the built-in node types have parametric types.
-For example, the TCP protocol module is defined like this:
+For example, the TCP protocol module is defined as follows:

 tcp: <default("Tcp")> like ITcp if hasTcp;